Quantum mechanics over real numbers fully reproduces standard quantum theory: Why Renou et al.'s construction fails

 The inequality is strict as soon as $\rho_A$ or $\rho_B$ has a non-zero imaginary part.
 As a result, the real composite space of Renou et al.\ is a strict enlargement of the physically relevant one: $\dim(\hs_A^{\mathbb{R}}\otimes_{\mathbb{R}}\hs_B^{\mathbb{R}}) = 4\dim(\hs_A)\dim(\hs_B)$, versus $\dim(\ks_A\otimes^{\ks}\ks_B) = 2\dim(\hs_A)\dim(\hs_B)$ (matching standard quantum mechanics).
 The extra dimensions carry no physical content; they arise from tensor-mixing the mathematical encoding structure (the $\id_2/\tau$ block) with the physical degrees of freedom.

 \begin{remark}[Source independence] This structural point is closely related to the analysis of Hoffreumon--Woods~\cite{Hoffreumon2026}: the ``product-state independence'' of sources assumed in Ref.~\cite{Renou2021} requires source states to be Kronecker-product states in the doubled space.
-Our \ka-compatible states $\gamma^{-1}(\ket{\psi_A})\otimes^{\ks} \gamma^{-1}(\ket{\psi_B})$ satisfy the physical (operational) independence condition but are not Kronecker-product states in the doubled space.
+Our K\"{a}hler-compatible states $\gamma^{-1}(\ket{\psi_A})\otimes^{\ks} \gamma^{-1}(\ket{\psi_B})$ satisfy the physical (operational) independence condition but are not Kronecker-product states in the doubled space.
 This is why both approaches agree.
-Consequently, the Renou et al.\ assumption is stronger than mere operational independence, in the sense that it is more restrictive.
+Consequently, the assumption of real separability used by Renou et al.\ is strictly stronger than mere operational independence, in the sense that it is more restrictive.
 It imposes additional, hidden constraints that go beyond what is strictly necessary. \end{remark}